-The 2-vertex model presents an invariant sector under a global U$(N)$ symmetry (whose generators involve operators acting on both vertices)~\cite{Borja_Diaz-Polo_Garay_Livine_2010_Dynamics, Borja_Freidel_Garay_Livine_2010_Return}.
+The two-vertex model presents an invariant sector under a global U$(N)$ symmetry (whose generators involve operators acting on both vertices)~\cite{Borja_Diaz-Polo_Garay_Livine_2010_Dynamics, Borja_Freidel_Garay_Livine_2010_Return}.
 One of the main results in this sector is that the equations of motion of the total area of the polyhedra are mathematically analogous to the equations of motion of volume in LQC~\cite{Borja_Diaz-Polo_Garay_Livine_2010_Dynamics}.
-This has lead to an interpretation of the 2-vertex model as a cosmological model.
-In this section we will review the U($N$) symmetry and we will study the dynamics of the 2-vertex model (fully described with spinors) on the U($N$)-invariant sector.
+This has lead to an interpretation of the two-vertex model as a cosmological model.
+In this section we will review the U($N$) symmetry and we will study the dynamics of the two-vertex model (fully described with spinors) on the U($N$)-invariant sector.